chriss1525/CodeClinic/Pointers.md

 a pointer is a variable that stores the memory address of another variable.

 When you create a variable in C, it is assigned a memory address in your computer's memory.
-This memory address is a unique identifier for that variable. eg;
+This memory address is a unique identifier for that variable.

+Lets break that down;

 ```perl
 int x = 5;
 ```

-in this example, you have defined a variable x and given it a value.
+Here, you have defined a variable x and given it a value.
 To acces the value, you simple use the variable name.
 Like this;

 ```perl
 printf("%d", x);